Illness in a hall of residence

 - You are encouraged to open your window as much as possible.

-- You must use the isolation bathroom if you have tested positive for COVID-19.
+- You must use the signposted isolation bathroom if it’s been recommended that you isolate.
 These bathrooms are indicated on each floor.

 Dining arrangements during an outbreak